wildlabsio/maildeaf/README.md

 # 📤 MailDeaf
 MailDeaf provides an abstract mail service.

-## Senders
+## MailSender

-The following senders are implemented right now.
+The following MailSender are implemented right now.

 ### **SendGrid**
 https://github.com/wildlabsio/maildeaf/tree/master/maildeaf-sender-sendgrid

+Feel free to implement your own MailSender.
+You only have to implement the MailSender interface.

 ## Authors
 **[Pascal Wild](https://github.com/pascalwild)**